 - Any other general expenses associated with your photography business

 Calculate Your Cost-of-Goods-Sold (COGS)

-If you work with photo retouching or photo manipulation services, mention these expenses in your price list too.
+If you work with photo retouching or photo manipulation services, mention these expenses in your photography pricing sheet too.
 The same if about batch photo editing or high-end photo retouching.
-The rates can vary greatly, depending on the time required, the quality of picture retouching, and the type of photo that is being retouched.
-There are many companies that offer photo retouching services for photographers.
-Check out FixThePhoto which provides very detailed pricing list with all services described, so you can factor in the costs when building your photo editing pricing.
+The rates can vary greatly, depending on the time required, the quality of picture retouching, and the type of photo.
+Many companies offer photo retouching services for photographers.
+Check out FixThePhoto, which provides very detailed photography pricing list with all services described, so you can factor in the costs when building your photo editing pricing.

 Make sure that you include all hidden costs associated with the final deliverables that you are selling to your clients.
 For example, even client proofing, storing and delivering digital files have a cost associated with them.

 Remember what Benjamin Franklin said – time is money!
 Many photographers do not factor in the cost of the time and labor they would invest on an assignment and hence fail to earn adequately.
 For example, to determine your wedding photography prices, you would need to factor in the time you would spend in pre-production, in traveling and meeting up with the client, setting up equipment, the actual shoot time and the post-production time.
 Be realistic and factor in delays and overages that are bound to happen.

 Once you have figured out the cost of running your photography business, cost of goods sold and the cost of your time and labor, you need to decide on your profit margins.
 Your profit margin will decide your take-home income and may differ from project to project.

 While assigning a profit margin is highly subjective, these factors should guide you in arriving at the “right figure”: